djraimondi/FlashlightApp/README.md

 Flashlight app for Android phones.

 All files relevant to create a simple flashlight app for Android devices.
 For the moment using the deprecated 'android.hardware.Camera' will move to 'android.hardware.camera2' in the future.
+Built using Android Studio verison 1.5.